 Early/Absentee Voting Policies by State

 If you are registered to vote in a state other than Massachusetts, be sure to check your state’s Early Voting or Absentee Voting policies.
 Voting early or by absentee ballot can ensure that any questions about ID documents get sorted out ahead of time so that your vote gets counted.
 It can also help avoid possible discriminatory interactions with poll workers at the voting place on Election Day.
-Below are two links to Early/Absentee Voting Policies by state.

 Other Resources about Voting while Trans